Bernardo-MG/library-maven-archetype/src/site/markdown/lifecycle.md

 ## Additional comments

-Publishing artifacts should always be taken with care, but the current configuration offers little control over it.
-It falls on the repositories side taking care of any additional procedures.
+Publishing artifacts should always be taken with care, but any additional control should be handled by the repositories.
+The archetype will just handle deployment in a single direction, taking data from the source repository, and sending it to the artifact repositories.

-For example, it is not a good idea publishing automatically the releases without any additional control, but Bintray, for which the archetype is prepared by default, will ask the repository manager before publishing any new release.